Land LoansCASAPLORERTrusted & Transparent

 Make a detailed plan - Whichever lender you choose to work with, you will need to demonstrate that you have given some thought and you have come up with a detailed plan on how you intend to use the land.
 The lender will need to be certain that your plan is realistic and that in the case you default, the land will be of use to them.
 Therefore, start thinking about what you want to do with the land, how you will realize your plans, who will help you in the process, and how much this is all going to cost.

 Shop around for lenders - Since land loans are more expensive than regular mortgages, it is important to do your research and see what terms and rates different lenders have to offer.
 A broker that has experience working with land loans can be a useful resource in this scenario.
+You can use a land loan calculator to estimate how much a land loan would cost based on different land loan terms and payment frequencies.

 Pros and Cons of Land loans